-The experience of a recruiter is often vastly different from that of the applicant.
+A recruiter’s experience is often vastly different from that of the applicant.
 The perspective from which they view a candidate’s application can be vastly different, and it’s not always an easy task to grasp all aspects of what makes for successful recruitment.
 With this in mind, we wanted to go over some common mistakes job seekers make in their cover letters — errors that are just as likely to get them passed over as any other error on the page.

 OK, now, I have to admit I have not written many covering letters during my career, but I sure have seen a thousand of these after over 30 years in management.
-A majority of cover letters I had reviewed were horrendous and makes you wonder how in the world some people got their current positions to even begin with.
+A majority of cover letters I had reviewed were horrendous and make you wonder how some people got their current positions to even begin with.
 There are plenty of articles available that tell you how to write a covering letter.
-Well, I am going in the opposite direction and will tell you what not to do in my own words and some sensitive points that others will beat around the bush with.
+Well, I will go in the opposite direction and tell you what not to do in my own words and some sensitive points that others will beat around the bush with.

 What is the Purpose of a Cover Letter?

-The purpose of a cover letter is to introduce yourself and your experience in a concise manner.
+The purpose of a cover letter is to introduce yourself and your experience concisely.
 It also introduces your resume, which is the document that outlines all your professional expertise.
-Therefore, a cover letter should be well-written to demonstrate that you are someone worth considering for the job.
+Therefore, a cover letter should be well-written to demonstrate that you are someone worth considering.
 To do this, it should be well-organized and easy to read.
-Your cover letter should also explain why you are interested in the job vacancy advertised or why you would like to apply for their graduate program.
+Your cover letter should also explain why you are interested in the advertised job vacancy or would like to apply for their graduate program.

 - Don’t address me as “Dear Sir” or “To Whom this may concern”.
-Take some of your “Oh so precious time”, get off the X Box and do the research and find out what my name is.
+Instead, take some of your “Oh so precious time”, get off the X Box, do the research, and find out my name.
 I do not go around the office being called “Dear Sir”.
 I have a name, and I was hoping you could find it out and address me adequately.
 Even worse than that are cover letters that say: “Hey Dude” or “What’s Up”.
 I mean, do you want a job or not.
 Be professional about it.
 Also, do not address me by my first name; I do not know you and that privilege is reserved for people who know me.

 - Do not misspell my name.
 That is even worse than the “Dear Sir” as noted above.
-Nothing gets me going off my rocker more than people who sell other people’s names wrong.
+Nothing gets me going off my rocker more than people who incorrectly sell other people’s names.
 So, believe me when I say if you do any of these first two, your covering letter and resume are going right into the too often used shredding machine.

 OK, now that we have got past the first line of the covering letter, let’s get into the rest of the stuff that, if you do, will offer you no chance of getting that job.

-- Don’t tell me that this is a stepping stone for you to do something else later in your career.
+- Don’t tell me that this is a stepping stone for you to do something else later.
 Example: “My eventual goal is to have a career in architecture and feel this position as an office assistant in your firm would allow me to gain some experience”.
-I want someone who will do 100% on the job and will be a long-term employee.
+I want someone who will do 100% on the job and be a long-term employee.
 This tells me it is just a short-term job till you can find something else.
-Trust me; I don’t want to pay or babysit you while you look for your perfect job.
-If you wish to the position advertised or applying for, then be convincing in that opening sentence.
+Trust me; I don’t want to pay or babysit you while looking for your perfect job.
+If you wish for the position advertised or applying for, be convincing in that opening sentence.

-- If you tell me why you would be a good candidate for the position, then get to the point.
+- If you tell me why you would be a good candidate, then get to the point.
 Don’t put in a lot of fluffy stuff.
 Hey, I am a busy executive trying to find someone for a specific position; don’t waste my time if you do not qualify.
-But if you do qualify, then tell me about it, tell me the details of how you were the best dog washer at the kennel or whatever it was.
+But if you do qualify, then tell me about it.
+Tell me how you were the best dog washer at the kennel or whatever it was.

 Dear Mr Smith:

 I want bad your job to do the duties of administrator for your company.
-I hear your company pays well and so want to work for that kind of place.
-I know I would be suitable than others for that type of job that pays well.
+I hear your company pays well and wants to work for that kind of place.
+I know I would be more suitable than others for that job that pays well.